View for:

 accordion icon

-This is our original recipe based on natural ingredients.
-The wax is ideal for depilation of delicate areas, e.g. the bikini area.
-It sticks to the hair, not the skin!
+It’s our proprietary formula based on natural ingredients.
+This wax is perfect for delicate areas, such as the bikini zone.
+It adheres to the hair, not the skin!
 Thanks to Magic Wax, hair removal is gentle and almost painless.
-Wax does not cause the slightest irritation in 99% of cases.
+In 99% of cases, it doesn’t cause any irritation.

 Frequently asked questions

-Can you still come to Time for Wax without an appointment?
+Can I still visit Time for Wax without an appointment?

 accordion icon

-Currently, you need to make an appointment to visit our showroom.
-We recommend booking in advance if you are planning a vacation or have an important celebration and want to be guaranteed a date.
+At the moment, all visits to our salons require an appointment.
+We recommend booking in advance – especially if you’re planning a vacation or have an important event coming up and want to secure your preferred time slot.

-How do I make an appointment at Time for Wax?
+How can I book an appointment at Time for Wax?

 accordion icon